tsackton/taelgar/People/Sembarans/Sabine de Brune.md

 The de Brune family has long roots in the Enst river valley, and although [[Eskbridge]] is their primary area of operations, there are several outposts along the Enst including a longstanding one in the Cleenseau region.
 Recently, the family under [[Catherine de Brune]] has grown to include some more diverse mercantile interests in this region.

 She was appointed as the castellan by [[Reginald Rusebek]] and still feels disgust and guilt that she was such a loyal supporter of his.
 She doesn't like to talk about baronial affairs much, and focuses on the village and doing her duties diligently.

-%% Nothing about the de Brune family here is relevant to my game or canon, could use a cross-check against what you've been doing with them in Addermarch game. %%